NREL/OpenStudio-HPXML/BuildResidentialHPXML/README.md

 **Simulation Control: Timestep**

 Value must be a divisor of 60.
-If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-simulation-control'>HPXML Simulation Control</a>) is used.
+If auto or not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-simulation-control'>HPXML Simulation Control</a>) is used.

 - **Name:** ``simulation_control_timestep``
 - **Type:** ``Integer``